 (Incubo Sulla Citta Contaminata)

-Umberto Lenzi was a director who had been operating in the exploitation genre since the 1960s, churning out works in the peplum, spaghetti Western, spy and giallo genres.
-A few years earlier, Lenzi had made Deep River Savages/The Man from Deep River (1972), which created the Italian cannibal film, a genre that was responsible for pushing the gore envelope to a greater extreme than any other films in this period and producing other notorious films like Cannibal Holocaust (1979) and Lenzis Cannibal Ferox (1981).
+Umberto Lenzi was a director who had been operating in the Italian exploitation genre since the 1960s, churning out works in the peplum, spaghetti Western, spy and giallo genres.
+(See below for Umberto Lenzis other films).
+A few years earlier, Lenzi had made Deep River Savages/The Man from Deep River (1972), which created the Italian cannibal film, a genre that was responsible for pushing the gore envelope to a greater extreme than any other films in this period and gave birth to other notorious films like Cannibal Holocaust (1979) and Lenzis Cannibal Ferox (1981).
 These two films in particular courted notoriety for featuring the slaughter of animals on camera and were banned in numerous countries.
-(See below for Umberto Lenzis other films).

 The zombies are slightly different to what we are used in terms of their accepted cinematic behaviour here they seem much more calculating and intelligent than usual, doing things like driving cars, cutting phone lines, using weapons, even destroying a power plant.
 Nightmare City was made not long after the Three Mile Island nuclear accident was in the news, which in turn inspired a number of films most notably The China Syndrome (1979) and so the zombie attacks are now allied to a nuclear spill as cause.
 Everything ends on the all a dream but about to happen for real ending that we have seen in films such as Dead of Night (1945) and Invaders from Mars (1953).
 The dubbed dialogue is customarily terrible.